-When there is a specific assignment, the best way for parents to help a child learn is by offering support when it is requested.
-At the same time, limits need to be set so that children parents can be helpful by listening when children talk about school and by expressing interest in class work and school activities.
-Talk with teachers if assignments seem to be causing students continuing problems.

-Read to your child.
-In helping students with homework, parents should:
+- When there is a specific assignment, the best way for parents to help a child learn is by offering support when it is requested.
+At the same time, limits need to be set so that children learn to work independently.
+Even when children do not have specific assignments due, parents can be helpful by listening when children talk about school and by expressing interest in class work and school activities. - Talk with teachers if assignments seem to be causing students continuing problems. - Share thoughts and ideas with children on many topics of interest. - Read to your child. - In helping students with homework, parents should: - > Show interest in the student's work. - > Encourage the child to work independently most of the time. - > Provide a suitable place for study, free from distraction, and if possible, reserved for that student alone - Check to see the homework assignments are completed, and reasonably neat and correct. - > Assist in balancing schoolwork with other activities.